 - lollipop sticks

 - 2 1/2 inch circle cookie cutter

 *I used the Pillsbury refrigerated pizza dough, Classic, not Thin Crust.
 Find lollipop sticks and circle cookie cutters in the baking aisle of the craft store.
 I chose these assorted toppings: tomato sauce, fresh mozzarella, basil, arugula, goat cheese, ricotta cheese, cherry tomatoes, and fresh spinach.

 what to do

 Preheat oven to 425 degrees.
 Unroll pizza dough on a floured surface.
 Cut out 2 1/2 inch circles (this may need some muscle to get the cutter through the made-to-stretch dough, just twist the cutter back and forth a bit).
-Insert lollipop stick about half way into the circle and place on a baking tray lined with parchment paper.
+Cut out circles as closely together as possible to minimize excess.
+Insert a lollipop stick about half way into the circle and place on a baking tray lined with parchment paper.
 Add a teaspoon or so of sauce (if using) and tiny bits of desired toppings.
 Bake for 9 to 11 minutes or until crust and toppings begin to brown.

 some ideas for toppings